 The practical nursing program has a selective admission policy.
 The following is a suggested course outline.
 Students should contact their advisor for a personalized plan of study.
-Nursing courses are challenging and require generous study and preparation time outside
+Nursing courses are challenging and require generous study and preparation time outside of class.

-- Prerequisite classes listed must have a passing grade of "C" or greater to be eligible for entrance into the Nursing Program. - All science classes to be considered must have been taken within the last 5 years of admission to Nursing program. - All math classes to be considered must have been taken within the last 2 years of admission to Nursing program. - Nelson Denny of 12 or higher. - Placement test into Intermediate Algebra (MATH-107) or completion of Beginning Algebra (MATH-006). - Current Certified Nurse Aide (C.N.A) certificate in Kansas.
+- Prerequisite classes listed must have a passing grade of "C" or greater to be eligible for entrance into the Nursing Program. - All science classes to be considered must have been taken within the last 5 years of admission to Nursing program. - · Nelson Denny of 12 or higher. - Placement test into Intermediate Algebra (MATH-107) or completion of Beginning Algebra (MATH-006). - Current Certified Nurse Aide (C.N.A) certificate in Kansas.